mes3n/submarine-ui/README.md

 and then `Start Scan`.

-If the application finds a device with the correct port open, it sends a handshake and waits for its response, if this fails try configuring the `Set Handshake Recv` and `Set Handshake Send`.
+If the application finds a device with the correct port open, it sends a handshake and waits for its response, if this fails try configuring the `Set Handshake Send` and `Set Handshake Recieve`.

 When the application is connected, it automatically sends the state of the steering controls to the submarine making it possible to wirelessly steer the submarine.